KyleGoslan/TwitterJSON/README.md

 ```

 The result from the above example would create a log message containing the tweet and the users screen
 name who published the tweet.
-By default the method call will return the 20 most recent tweets starting
+By default the method call will return the 20 most recent tweets.
-with the most recent tweet.

 ## Installation

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
-CocoaPods 0.36 adds supports
-for Swift and embedded frameworks.
+CocoaPods 0.36 adds supports for Swift and embedded frameworks.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods